 The COVID-19 pandemic has forced us all to rethink how we do things, both personally and professionally.
 In cyber security, we need to remain proactive to protect ourselves and our customers in the face of these threats.
-By combining the intelligence that TELUS gathers from different intelligence forums, threat feeds as well as our own tracking of novel Indicators of Compromise (IOC), we have performed proactive threat hunting activities on customer environments, alert impacted customers and helped with their investigation, most recently working with a large hospital system, at a time when
+By combining the intelligence that TELUS gathers from different intelligence forums, threat feeds as well as our own tracking of novel Indicators of Compromise (IOC), we have performed proactive threat hunting activities on customer environments, alert impacted customers and helped with their investigation, most recently working with a large hospital system, at a time when Canadian health organizations have been specifically alerted.

 Focus on the areas most impacted by the change in end-user activity